ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/store-operations/get-TS-data/get-TS-data.markdown

 * **Return Value**: **`TimeSeriesRangeResult`**
      {CODE TimeSeriesRangeResult-class@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-      When a nonexistent time-series is requested,
-      the return value will be `null`.
+      When a nonexistent time series is requested, the return value will be `null`.
       When a nonexistent entries-range is requested,
       the return value will be a `TimeSeriesRangeResult` object with an